voicemine/Legal/README.md

 VoiceMine collects personal information from you when you register on the App, update your profile, interact with other users, and use various features of the App.
 To register with VoiceMine, you must provide a user name, password, native language, and email address.
 When you register you may also provide your country, gender, English ability and other information.
 Once you are a registered user of VoiceMine you may be given the option to add additional personal information to your profile.
 We may also collect information regarding your interaction with other users and your use of the App, including content you view linked from the App and VoiceMine points that you have earned, which will also be displayed on the App.
 From time to time we may ask you to respond to surveys or other requests for information, and we collect the information you provide.
 We may collect information from you when you participate in sweepstakes and promotions offered on the App.
 We use this information to continually offer you the most value as a user of the App.

-##### Tracking Technology

-VoiceMine logs IP addresses (a unique number assigned to every computer on the Internet) in order to improve security, analyze trends and administer the App.
-We may track your movement within the App, the third-party webApp pages from which you were referred, your use of the media player, access times and browser types.
-We use this information to gauge the effectiveness of our App, track information for statistical purposes and to improve the products and services we provide.
-We store information that we collect through cookies, log files and other tracking technology such as clear gifs.
-We use cookies on the App.
-A cookie is a small text file that is stored on a user's computer for record-keeping purposes.
-We use session ID cookies and persistent cookies.
-We use session cookies to make it easier for you to navigate our App.
-A session ID cookie expires when you close your browser.
-A persistent cookie remains on your hard drive for an extended period of time.
-You can remove persistent cookies by following directions provided in your Internet browser's “help” file.
-Persistent cookies are used to differentiate visitors of the App from registered users, to customize the content of certain sections of the App and to enable us to track and cater to the interests of users, in order to enhance their experience on the App.
-If you reject cookies, you may still use the App, but your ability to use some areas of the App may be limited and you may not be able to use certain features of the App.

 ##### Supplemental Information